harishbisht/opencart/README.md

 	}

 ```
-##### Step 7: In above code please add your auth-token, name, pincode,phone number and address, save all the changes and now go to your order and click on pickrr button for placing order in pickrr
+##### Step 7: In above code please add your auth-token, name, pincode,phone number and address and change database name, save all the changes and now go to your order and click on pickrr button for placing order in pickrr

 ##### Step 8: For any help please email us to harish@pickrr.com or info@pickrr.com